-In 2008, designer Emily Pilloton had grown disenchanted by the disconnect between her work and community.
-She launched Project H to create opportunities for people to engage in design that was deeply connected to real social problems.
-Her ambition was to reconnect design with a social agenda.
+In 2008, designer Emily Pilloton had grown disenchanted by the disconnect between her own architectural design work and community.
+She launched Project H Design as a nonprofit to create opportunities for people to engage in design that was deeply connected to real social problems.

 We had a chance to speak with Emily and get her thoughts on how design can challenge inequality.
 Listen to the episodes below.